TusharSahaTonoy/label-in-line/README.md

 # Label In Line

 Install from marketplace.

 [Label in line](https://marketplace.visualstudio.com/items?itemName=TusharSahaTonoy.label-in-line)

 ## Usage

-Press '#' in you code and press ctrl + space bar for suggestion else type '// --->' and you comment.
+Press '#' in you code and press ctrl + space bar for suggestion and chose **'Label'** else type **'// ---->'** and you comment will be light up.

+## Supported language.
+- PHP
+- Java
+- CPP
+- C
+- Python